mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MessageQueueing.Abstractions.md

 ## Class: MessageQueueing.IMessageQueueSender`1
-Represents a generic interface for sending messages of type to a message queue.The type of channel for the messages.
+Represents a generic interface for sending messages of type to a message queue.
+The type of channel for the messages.

 ## Class: MessageQueueing.MessageQueueAttribute
 Attribute used to mark a class as a message queue handler and provide configuration options.

 Initializes a new instance of the class with the specified simple name.
 ### Properties